"Crested Gecko, Foundation Genetics"... a living entity, in pursuit of knowledge

 This morph is great and has been found in wild-type animals, primarily showing pattern on the dorsal, with minimal coloration on the legs and laterals.
 This is the morph that seems to be responsible for Harlequin, which is described as orange and white pattern, and has become very strong in animals these days depending on how stacked it is within the lineage.
 The two colors in the morphs seem to be allelic and incomplete dominant.

-This morph was originally noticed as raised scales along the dorsal edge.
+This morph was originally noticed as raised white scales along the dorsal edge.
 Some wild-type animals that had flame and white patterning would have highlighted white color on the pinstriped raised scales.
 Stacking over generations and line-breeding has resulted in stronger white pattern and 100% white pinstripe and scales.
-Tigering described as the first trait mutes pinstripe coloration and raised scales when it travels through the dorsal edge and contributes to breaks.
+Tigering described as the first trait breaks pinstripe coloration and raised scales when it travels through the dorsal edge and contributes to breaks.

-Crested Geckos originally were described as having lateral orange stripes toward the hind legs.
+Crested Geckos originally were described as having lateral orange spots toward the hind legs.
 The traits responsible for the orange spots might be what constrains pattern to lateral like portholes, walling, and quad striping after decades of developing and stacking genes.

 This is a four-part work, we will be releasing our work in stages as we complete them.